kv-vamc/Real-Time-Pose-Estimation/README.md

 ## Contact

-If you have any questions or feedback, you can reach me at your krishnavamsi3630258@gmail.com.
+If you have any questions or feedback, you can reach me at krishnavamsi3630258@gmail.com.